17 Helpful Tips for a More Comfortable International Flight

 There is nothing worse than getting to the airport late and missing your flight or your luggage not making it in time.

-The reason is, not only do you have to check your luggage and make your way through security, but you also have to go through passport control and often a separate part of the airport that is after passport control.
+Not only do you have to check your luggage and make your way through security, but you also have to go through passport control, and often for international flights, you have to make your way to a separate part of the airport.

 After having rushed my way through enough times, I can tell you from experience that it is better to have plenty of time and be able to wander and go slowly than to rush through.